menpo/website/content/pages/installation/osx/landing.md

 save_as: installation/osx/index.html

-Although OS X comes with a Python installation, it is generally regarded as a dangerous option to edit this environment.
+Although OS X comes with a Python installation, it is generally regarded as dangerous to alter this environment.
 Therefore, to ensure the system Python environment is isolated, we advocate the use of [Conda](http://conda.pydata.org/).